edumgt/AWS-Solutions-Architect-Associate/EC2 (VM)/README.md

 - Saving plans:  low usage prices for a 1-year or 3-year term commitment to a consistent amount of usage
 - Reserved instances
 - Dedicated hosts
+- You are not billed if an instance is in a stopped state.

 ## Availability